Rokhlin dimension: duality, tracial properties, and crossed products: Introduction

 There is a similar example on a simple AF-algebra; see \autoref{eg:cdimRok2}.
 These are the first examples of actions whose Rokhlin dimensions with and without commuting towers are both finite but do not agree.
 Similar examples for actions of $\Z$ are presently not known.
 Finally, the explicit description of the spaces $X_{\Z_2,d}$ is used to show that in some cases of interest, the Rokhlin dimension with commuting towers of a given action is either zero or infinite; see \autoref{prop:OtwoRp} and \autoref{thm:UHFRp}.

 \textbf{Acknowledgements:} The authors would like to thank N.~Christopher Phillips for sharing with them some unpublished material that led to \autoref{thm:FreeActionCellComplex}.
-The first named author thanks Etienne Blanchard, Marius Dadarlat and Martino Lupini for helpful correspondence, and Hannes Thiel for pointing out the references \cite{NagOsaPhi_ranks_2001} and \cite{Sud_stable_2005}.
-Parts of this work were completed while the authors were attending the following focus semesters: the \emph{Thematic Program on Abstract Harmonic Analysis, Banach and Operator Algebras} at the Fields Institute, Toronto, Canada, in January-June 2014; the \emph{Focus Programme on C*-algebras} at the Universit\"at M\"unster, M\"unster, Germany, in April-July 2015; and \emph{Classification of operator algebras: complexity, rigidity, and dynamics} at the Institut Mittag-Leffler, Sweden, in January-April 2016.
+The first named author thanks Etienne Blanchard, Marius Dadarlat and Martino Lupini for helpful correspondence, and Hannes Thiel for calling our attention to the references \cite{NagOsaPhi_ranks_2001} and \cite{Sud_stable_2005}.
+We particularly thank Shirly Geffen for thoroughly reading this paper, and for pointing out numerous typos and mistakes.
+Parts of this work were completed while the authors were attending the following focus semesters: the \emph{Thematic Program on Abstract Harmonic Analysis, Banach and Operator Algebras} at the Fields Institute, Toronto, Canada, in January-June 2014; the \emph{Focus Programme on $C^*$-algebras} at the Universit\"at M\"unster, M\"unster, Germany, in April-July 2015; and \emph{Classification of operator algebras: complexity, rigidity, and dynamics} at the Institut Mittag-Leffler, Sweden, in January-April 2016.
 The financial support provided by these programs is gratefully acknowledged.
 Further work was conducted during visits of the first named author to Aberdeen in May 2015, and to the second named author in October 2016, and of the second named author to M\"unster in June 2015.
 The authors thank the hosting math departments for the hospitality.